 The collected material is recycled and used in the form of Social Plastic® for new products and product packaging.
 Henkel has already launched product packaging containing Social Plastic®.
-For example, the bottle body of the Nature Box body and hair care brand is made of 98 percent Social Plastic®.
-Henkel also uses 50 percent Social Plastic® for the Sidolin, Biff and Pril bottle bodies in the Pro Nature product range.
+For example, all bottle bodies of the Nature Box body and hair care brand are made of 100 percent Social Plastic®.
+Henkel also uses 100 percent recycled plastic, up to 50 percent of which is Social Plastic® for the Sidolin, Biff and Pril bottle bodies in the Pro Nature product range.
 The use of Social Plastic® is one of many levers with which Henkel aims to actively promote a circular economy.
 By increasing the use of recyclate and reducing the volume of plastics, the aim is to reduce the amount of new plastics from fossil sources in Henkel's consumer products by 50 percent by 2025.

 Explore how our collaboration looks like in detail:

 How adhesives are accelerating the transition to a circular economy